How to merge PDFs using JavaScript

 Once you create your account, you’ll be able to access all our PDF API tools.

-Step 1 — Creating a Free Account on PSPDFKit
+Step 1 — Creating a free account on Nutrient

 Go to our website(opens in a new tab), where you’ll see the page below, prompting you to create your free account.

-Free account PSPDFKit API
+Free account Nutrient DWS Processor API

 Once you’ve created your account, you’ll be welcomed by the page below, which shows an overview of your plan details.

-Free plan PSPDFKit API
+Free plan Nutrient DWS Processor API

-As you can see in the bottom-left corner, you’ll start with 100 credits to process, and you’ll be able to access all our PDF API tools.
+As you can see in the bottom-left corner, you’ll start with 200 credits to process, and you’ll be able to access all our PDF API tools.

-Copy the Live API Key, because you’ll need this for the Merge PDF API.
+Copy the Live API key, because you’ll need this for the merge PDF API.

 Now, create a folder called merge_pdf and open it in a code editor.
 For this tutorial, you’ll use VS Code as your primary code editor.
 Next, create two folders inside merge_pdf and name them input_documents and processed_documents.